kopia/kopia/site/content/docs/Getting started/_index.md

 ---
 title: "Getting Started Guide"
 linkTitle: "Getting Started Guide"
-weight: 3
+weight: 35
 ---

 This guide will walk you through installing Kopia and setting up Kopia to backup/restore your data.
 Make sure to familiarize yourself with Kopia [features](../features/) before following this guide, so that you understand the appropriate terminology.
 As a reminder:

 * A `snapshot` is a [point-in-time backup](../features#backup-files-and-directories-using-snapshots) of your files/directories; each snapshot contains the files/directories that you can [restore when you need to](../features#restore-snapshots-using-multiple-methods).
-* A `repository` is the storage location where your snapshots are saved; Kopia supports [cloud/remote, network, and local storage locations](../features#save-snapshots-to-cloud-network-or-local-storage) and all repositories are [encrypted](../features/#end-to-end-zero-knowledge-encryption) with a passphrase that you designate.
+* A `repository` is the storage location where your snapshots are saved; Kopia supports [cloud/remote, network, and local storage locations](../features#save-snapshots-to-cloud-network-or-local-storage) and all repositories are [encrypted](../features/#end-to-end-zero-knowledge-encryption) with a password that you designate.
 * A `policy` is a set of rules that tells Kopia how to create/manage snapshots; this includes features such as [compression, snapshot retention, and scheduling when to take automatically snapshots](../features#policies-control-what-and-how-filesdirectories-are-saved-in-snapshots).

-## Installation
+## Download and Installation

-Read the the [installation guide](../installation/) to learn how to install Kopia.
+Read the the [download and installation guide](../installation/) to learn how to download & install Kopia.
 As a reminder, Kopia comes in two variants: [command-line interface (CLI)](../installation/#two-variants-of-kopia) and [graphical user interface (GUI)](../installation/#two-variants-of-kopia).
 Pick the one you like the most.

 ## Setting Up Kopia